-Its practical value comes from linking customer growth, integrations, and organizational complexity to concrete choices: step size, change boundaries, coupling, fitness functions, and the signals that show when the current structure is no longer holding.
+Its practical value comes from linking customer growth, integrations, and organizational complexity to concrete choices: step size, change boundaries, component coupling, fitness functions, and the signals that show when the current structure is no longer holding.

 Practical value of this chapter